 I believe that it is by connecting with each other that we learn to connect more deeply with ourselves and to the Divine within each of us.
 This is where I find the love, peace, and connection I have always yearned for.
 To get there, my recipe consists largely of authentic, vulnerable connection with others, putting pen to paper (or fingers to keys) on a regular basis, and getting quiet with myself and God daily.

-As far as I'm concerned, writing is prayer, and sharing myself and my writing with the world is service.
+As far as I'm concerned, prayer comes in many forms.
+Writing, moving my body in yoga, seated in quiet, or chanting in a room filled with light and voice.
+Sharing myself and my journey with the world is my service to this world.
+It is my honour and joy.
 This is how we connect and heal: By putting our authentic, vulnerable selves into the world we declare our willingness to show up as the truest version of ourselves, and we help each other and the world to do the same.
 This is the Good Work we were sent here to do.

 I believe that we are inextricably linked to one another and that while these links cannot be broken, they can be forgotten.
 My work helps me remember that I am connected to you and to the Divine, and I hope it reminds you of the same.
 If you are here to do the work, I am here for you.
 I will walk by your side and give you whatever I can to help you uncover your truth.
 Your light.